aemonfly/gae-compute-launcher/README.md

 ## License and Disclaimer

-This is an example provided 'as-is' without any warrantee see LICENSE.txt for details.
+This is an example provided 'as-is' without any warranty see LICENSE.txt for details.